Jacob-Barhak/DiseaseModelsSBML/README.md

 3. Select from the menu: File->New->Project.
 4. Import the Disease.omex archive and the results will be generated.
 5. Run python parser.py <directory> where directory is where the tsd files were generated inside the project directory.
 6. Create an Example* directory for each example where the R scripts are located.
 Copy the converted csv files to their corresponding Example* directory.
+Alternatively, you can just extract iBioSim/simulation_results.zip in scripts.
-Execute plot.R.
+7. Execute plot.R.

 VERSION HISTORY: